-- It is held for use in delivering services or for administrative purposes; - It is probable that future economic benefits will flow to, or service potential will be supplied to the clinical commissioning group; - It is expected to be used for more than one financial year; - The cost of the item can be measured reliably: and, - The item has a cost of at least £5.000; or.

-functionally interdependent, they had broadly simultaneous purchase dates, are anticipated to have simultaneous disposal dates and are under single managerial control: or.

-Items form part of the initial equipping and setting-up cost of a new building, ward or unit, irrespective of their individual or collective cost.
+- It is held for use in delivering services or for administra ive purposes; - It is probable that future economic benefits will flow to, or service potential will be supplied to the clinical commissioning group; - It is expected to be used for more than one financial year; - · The cost of the item can be measured reliably; and, - · The item has a cost of at least £5,000; or, - Collectively, a number of items have a cost of at least £5,000 and individually have a cost of more than £250, where the assets are functionally interdependent, they had broadly simultaneous purchase dates, are anticipated to have simultaneous disposal dates and are under single managerial control; or, - ltems form part of the initial equipping and setting-up cost of a new building, ward or unit, irrespective of heir individual or collective cost.
 Where a large asset, for example a building, includes a number of components with significantly different asset lives, the components are treated as separate assets and depreciated over their own useful economic lives.